fr4nki/oh-md/README.md

 ### Installation

-You can use editor via npm or insert css and js from unpkg.com directly to your html.
+You can install editor via npm or use css and js directly from unpkg.com.

 **Using npm**
 ```